Workers’ Compensation FAQ

 1. I only have one part-time employee.
 Do I still need Workers' Comp?

-2. Does my General Liability policy or BOP provide Workers' Comp coverage?"
+2. Does my General Liability policy or BOP provide Workers' Comp coverage?

 6. Do I have to report payroll?

-8. Am I, the business owner, covered under my Workers' Comp?
+8. Am I, the business owner, covered?

 10. What’s the difference between Workers' Comp and Health Insurance?